Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-What about the four cardinal points, and the ways in which ancient monuments and megaliths seemingly ‘mirror’ the position of the heavens?
+What about the four cardinal points, and how ancient monuments and megaliths seemingly mirror the position of the heavens?
 Galacti says as he transports the ancient Irish temple New Grange into the landscape, and next transports Stonehenge several feet away—along the ley lines.

-In the new area of archaeological study known as geodesy, Ley Lines hypothetically link ancient monuments and megaliths, which fits with the tradition in many societies of building points of use according to straight lines.
+In the new area of archaeological study known as geodesy, Ley Lines hypothetically link ancient monuments and megaliths; this fits with the tradition, in many societies, of building points of use according to straight lines.

 Think of the Ley Lines as train tracks or a city planned on a grid.
-The builders of ancient pyramids in Mexico appear to have planned their structures as if on an axis, for example: Suppose Stonehenge or La Grange or the Pyramid of Kulkulkan in Chichen Itza in Mexico are the nexus of electrical, magnetic, ‘mystical’ or psychic energy—or landmarks for UFOs to navigate by.
+The builders of ancient pyramids in Mexico appear to have designed their structures as if on an axis.
+For example: Suppose Stonehenge or La Grange or the Pyramid of Kulkulkan in Chichen Itza in Mexico are the nexus of electrical, magnetic, ‘mystical’ or psychic energy—or landmarks for UFOs to steer by for navigation.

 Skeptics and believers put equal faith in disproving or advancing this idea.